selfcustody/krux/docs/faq.en.md

 If after flashing `maixpy_amigo_tft` to your device you notice that the buttons on keypad input screens appear to be in the wrong order, please try flashing `maixpy_amigo_ips` instead (or vice versa) which should correct the issue.

-## Why isn't Krux detecting my microSD card?
+## Why isn't Krux detecting my microSD card or presenting an error?
-## Why does the option to save to SD not appear?
-First, make sure you are using a [supported microSD card](https://github.com/m5stack/m5-docs/blob/master/docs/en/core/m5stickv.md#tf-cardmicrosd-test).
-We hope to add support for more cards in the future.

-Second, make sure that Krux is powered off when you insert your microSD into the device.
-The firmware does not have support for hot plugging and can only detect the card on boot.
+Starting from version 23.09.0 Krux supports SD Card Hot plugging.
+If you are using older versions, it can only detect the SD card on boot, so make sure that Krux is powered off when you insert your microSD into the device.

+Here is some [supported microSD cards](https://github.com/m5stack/m5-docs/blob/master/docs/en/core/m5stickv.md#tf-cardmicrosd-test), and here is the MaixPy FAQ explaining [Why my micro SD card cannot be read](https://wiki.sipeed.com/soft/maixpy/en/others/maixpy_faq.html#Micro-SD-card-cannot-be-read).
+In summary, make sure the to format the card in MBR/DOS FAT32, and test the card a few times usign the Krux [Tools>Check SD Card](../getting-started/tools/#check-sd-card)